top of page

 A Functional Self-Assessment for Your Face and Energy

 You can start by doing a simple, thoughtful check at home.
-This is not about self-diagnosing, just about gathering clearer information.
+This is not about self-diagnosing; it’s about gathering clearer information.

 Look in a mirror with soft daylight and notice: